 Overview of Business Activities

-The procurement function manages the procurement of goods and services in accordance with our MSCI Supplier Code of Conduct, details of which can be found below.
+MSCI Global Strategic Sourcing manages the procurement of goods and services in accordance with our MSCI Supplier Code of Conduct, details of which can be found below.

+When hiring new employees, MSCI confirms all employees are legally able to work in the country in which they are employed.
 In addition, new employees are provided with written information regarding the Firm’s policies with respect to sick pay, holiday pay and other benefits.

 The Firm is committed to providing a safe, healthy and comfortable working environment for all its employees.
 The Firm offers a broad range of benefits to its employees and supports a global wellness initiative.
-To keep employees apprised of their benefits, MSCI maintains a forum on which employees may access information regarding employee policies and Human Resources specialists are available to address employee concerns and issues.
+The Firm has a Global Minimum Primary and Secondary Caregiver leave of absence policy.
+Where applicable, local regulatory requirements that provide for a greater leave of absence supersede the policy.

 Employee Code of Conduct:

 Further, our Code of Conduct requires employees to report misconduct, unethical business practices and the violation of any law or Firm policies.
-MSCI also maintains a global integrity hotline to report any concerns on an anonymous basis, where permitted by applicable law.
+MSCI also maintains a global integrity hotline to report concerns on an anonymous basis, where permitted by applicable law.

 MSCI Supplier Code of Conduct:

-Risk assessment of the Firm’s Supply Chain and Due Diligence Procedures
+Risk Assessment of the Firm’s Supply Chain and Due Diligence Procedures